Your U.S. Visa Application: How to Prepare

 • Evidence of relationship with your U.S. citizen sponsor.

-Schedule an interview at the U.S. Embassy or Consulate.
-(If under the age of 13 or over the age of 80, a scheduled interview may not be required.)
+Schedule a visa appointment at the U.S. Embassy or U.S. Consulate.
+You need a visa interview appointment because it is an essential step in the visa application process, allowing a consular officer to assess your eligibility for the visa.
+(If you are under the age of 13 or over the age of 80, a scheduled visa interview may not be required.)

 Start preparing your visa application today

-Applying for and receiving a U.S. visa is often a lengthy process, and it may require years of perseverance, but in the end, it is worth it when you’re successfully able to obtain your visa.
+Applying for and receiving a U.S. visa is often a lengthy process, and it may require years of perseverance.
+However, it is worth it when you’re successfully able to obtain your visa.
 The key thing to remember is to be prepared and do your research!

-Whether you’re working on your own visa application, or you have family members or friends who are working toward theirs, you can use Remitly to send monetary assistance.
+Whether you’re working on your own visa process, or you have family members or friends who are working toward theirs, you can use Remitly to send monetary assistance.